Investigating the Histogram Loss in Regression: Theoretical Analysis

 \section{Theoretical Analysis}

-This section assembles our theoretical results on the Histogram Loss.
+This section assembles our theoretical results on the histogram loss (HL).
 The first part considers the behavior of gradient descent optimization on HL and the $\ell_2$ loss.
 Gradient descent is a local search method, and problems like the existence of highly varying regions, unfavorable local minima and saddle points, and poorly conditioned coordinates can hinder the search.
 A complete characterization of the loss surface is a hard problem.
-Instead, we provide an upper bound on the norm of the gradient of HL which suggests that the gradient varies less through the training and provides more reliable optimization steps.
+Instead, we provide an upper bound on the norm of the gradient of HL, which suggests that the gradient varies less through training and provides more reliable optimization steps.
 We also point out how this norm relates to the generalization performance of the model.
-The second part shows a similarity between minimizing HL and entropy-regularized policy improvement based on recent work by \citet{norouzi2016reward}.
+The second part shows a similarity between minimizing HL and entropy-regularized policy improvement based on work by \citet{norouzi2016reward}.

 The third part discusses the bias of the minimizer of HL.
 The mean of the target generating distribution can be different from a coarse histogram prediction distribution that approximates it.
-We show that, when KL-divergence to data points with Gaussian target distributions is minimized, this difference is bounded by half of the bin width as long as the target distribution has negligible probability beyond the support of the histogram.
+We show that when HL-Gauss is minimized, this difference is bounded by half of the bin width as long as the target distribution has negligible probability beyond the support of the histogram.
 The last part shows that minimizing HL on the data reduces an upper bound on the difference between the targets and the mean of prediction distributions.

-\subsection{Stable gradients for the Histogram Loss}
+\subsection{Stable Gradients for the Histogram Loss}

 \future{Can this be a future to do?
 We should at least thing about if it makes the result meaningless, and see what Hardt says about it.} \citet{hardt2015train} have shown that the generalization performance for stochastic gradient descent is bounded by the number of steps that stochastic gradient descent takes during training, even for non-convex losses.
 The bound is also dependent on the properties of the loss.
 In particular, it is beneficial to have a loss function with small Lipschitz constant $L$, which bounds the norm of the gradient.
-Below, we discuss how HL with a Gaussian distribution (HL-Gaussian) in fact promotes an improved bound on this norm, over both the $\ell_2$ loss and HL with all weight in one bin (HL-OneBin).
+Below, we discuss how HL with a Gaussian distribution (HL-Gauss) in fact promotes an improved bound on this norm, over both the $\ell_2$ loss and HL with all weight in one bin (HL-OneBin).